meadow geranium

 Bicknell’s cranesbill (Geranium bicknellii) has leafy stems and no basal leaves.
 The inflorescence is a 2-flowered cluster.
 The flowers are only to ½ wide.
 The flower petals are notched at the tip.

-Carolina geranium (Geranium carolinianum var. carolinianum) has leafy stems and no basal leaves.
+Carolina cranesbill (Geranium carolinianum var. carolinianum) has leafy stems and no basal leaves.
 The leaves are divided into usually 5 to 9 deeply-cut lobes.
 The leaf margins have widely spaced, deeply-cut teeth, that may amount to secondary lobes.
 The inflorescence is a tight cluster of many flowers.
 The flowers are on short flower stalks that are less than half as long as the sepals.
 The flowers are dull white to light pink and only wide.

 Robert’s geranium (Geranium robertianum) has leafy stems and no basal leaves.
 The leaves are divided into usually 3 to 5 leaflets that are cut all the way to the base, with at least the terminal leaflet on an evident leaflet stalk.
 The leaflets are fern-like.
 The inflorescence is a 2-flowered cluster from the upper leaf axils.
 It has been recorded only in St. Louis County.